Crissium/SilverDict/README.md

 - The wildcard characters are `^` and `+` (instead of `%` and `_` of SQL or the more traditional `*` and `?`) for technical reasons.
 Hint: imagine `%` and `_` are shifted one key to the right on an American keyboard.
 - This project creates a back-up of DSL dictionaries, overhauls[^3] them and _silently overwrites_ the original files.
 So after adding a DSL dictionary to SilverDict, it may no longer work with GoldenDict.
 - During the indexing process of DSL dictionaries, the memory usage could reach as high as 1.5 GiB (tested with the largest DSL ever seen, the _Encyclopædia Britannica_), and even after that the memory used remains at around 500 MiB.
 Restart the server process and the memory usage will drop to a few MiB.
+- Both-sides suggestions matching is implemented with an $n$-gram based method, where $n = 4$, meaning that it will only begin working when the query is equal to or longer than 4 characters.
+This feature is disabled by default, and can be enabled by editing `~/.silverdict/preferences` and create the ngram table in the settings menu.
+This process could be slow.

 ## Features